mag1219/MDAC/README.md

 •	Delivered results and recommendations to senior manager and judges in the presentation

-Data Manipulation.ipynb : My partner Zikun and I did data manipulation work.
+Data Manipulation.ipynb : I did part of the data manipulation work which is shown in Data Manipulation.ipynb.

 Modelling (Preprocessing,Ridge Regression,Random Forest).ipython : I did modelling work.